+I can write simple sentences about myself, for example where I live and what I do.
+I can complete a questionnaire with my personal details.
 I can write a simple postcard (for example where I am, how the weather is and my feelings about my holiday).

-I can write a simple postcard (for example where I am, how the weather is and my feelings about my holiday).
+I can very simply ask somebody to speak more slowly.
 I can very simply ask somebody to repeat what they said more slowly.
 When I don't know a word I can invite help with gesture.